Gurbhajan Gill

 Gurbhajan Singh Gill (born 2 May 1953), more popular as Gurbhajan Gill is a Punjabi poet, literary commentator and active cultural activist in Ludhiana, India.

 Biography

-Gurbhajan Gill was in the Basant Kot village of Batala tehsil of Gurdaspur district, Punjab, India.
+Gurbhajan Gill was born in Basant Kot village of Batala tehsil of Gurdaspur district, Punjab, India.
 He received his graduate and postgraduate degrees at GGN Khalsa College, Ludhiana, and Govt.
 College (Boys) Ludhiana respectively.
 He served for sometime as a Lecturer- in- Punjabi at Guru Nanak National College, Doraha and LRM College (now DAV College) Jagraon.
 Since 1983 he has been working as Editor (Punjabi) at Punjab Agricultural University, Ludhiana.